zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Task 6: Provision an Autonomous Transaction Processing database

-Provision an Autonomous Transaction Processing (ATP) database to use with Oracle Data Safe.
+As an Oracle Cloud Infrastructure user, you need to provision an Autonomous Transaction Processing (ATP) database to use with Oracle Data Safe.

 > **Note**: If you plan to use an existing ATP database in your own tenancy, or you are using an Oracle-provided environment, you can skip this task.